daronphang/programming-resources/computer-science/algorithms/tips.md

 ## Combination Problems

+For simple problems, can use backtracking approach.

-Try to use a decision tree to work out and see if repeated sub-problems can be resolved using DP.
+For harder problems, try to use a decision tree to work out and see if repeated sub-problems can be resolved using DP.
 Break down the problems into smaller subproblems, use divide and conquer approach.

+## Permutation Problems

+Iterate through each element in the array and add to existing dp i.e. use the results from previous iteration for the next.

 ## Predefined Checks